 Dr. and Mrs. Young owned a summer residence in Erieau.
 The family enjoyed fishing, boating and swimming in the lake with family and friends.

-*His son Clinton Young served during World War I and World War II.
+*Dr. Young’s son Clinton Young served during World War I and World War II with the United States Army.
 When Clinton Young enlisted in World War II he was 57 years old.
 He died in 1954.

 The photo below is of the home that Dr. Young had built for his family in 1883.
 The home is located at 50 Main Street in Ridgetown and Dr. Young lived there until his move to Michigan in 1908.